SufficientlySecure/offline-calendar/README.md

 # Local Calendar

-Local Calendar lets you add local calendars.
+Lets you add local calendars to the Calendar app, which are not synchronized and are accessible only on the device itself.
-These calendars are not synchronized into the cloud and only locally available!
+Create the calendar in this app and it will then be available in the Calendar app.

-Based on Private Calendar by Harald Seltner found on Googlecode (http://code.google.com/p/private-calendar/).
+Based on Private Calendar by Harald Seltner, found on Googlecode (http://code.google.com/p/private-calendar/).
 Improved to work on Android >= 2.2.

 # Build Local Calendar